I hate these sorta things to be honest, but many people have suggested I should give a brief overview of misself, so here it is!

 I also spent those same early years mixing up (in a somewhat confused way) a variety of my own spontaneous transpersonal experiences (which you never really understand at the time) with the ancient sites that I was exploring.
 Such encounters are what gave rise to my focus on folklore and Fortean phenomena – which were relevant in terms of feeding and nurturing the unconscious organic relationship with the environment in which I played.
 It wasn’t until I started an extensive use of psilocybin and other hallucinogens at the end of my teens that many of the seemingly extraneous ingredients achieved greater focus.
 Many old beliefs and intellectual systems showed themselves up for what they were: limited egocentric pathways that befalls us in all our juvenile development.
 These psychedelic tools opened doors to subjects I previously thought had no relevance to megalithic sites: archaeology had its necessary partner ‘anthropology’ added as a vital necessity; and then comparative religion – in particular, the religion of ‘primitive’ peoples (although the word ‘religion’ is as inept as the term ‘primitive’ in this arena).
 These academic regions give some of the folklore motifs commonly found at ancient sites very clear perspectives, showing exactly what some of these otherwise abstract tales represent.

 Amidst this period I edited a small Fortean mag called Brigantia, then an earth-mystery magazine called Earth.
 I then got round to writing a lengthy booklet called Circles, Standing Stones & Legendary Rocks of West Yorkshire, which was followed a few years later (when I was living at the Rollright Stones) by The Old Stones of Rollright and District — which was co-authored by the great local Thespian, Thomas Wilson.
-I also wrote a small work called The Twelve Apostles Stone Circle, Ilkley Moor (soon to be updated and reprinted), before my book The Old Stones of Elmet was published, in which the internationally renowned archaeologist Prof. Aubrey Burl wrote the Foreword (I was hugely pleased!
-Huge thanks again Aubrey!)
-I have numerous unpublished manuscripts awaiting publication – but don’t expect ‘em to appear too soon.
-Thanks to being a spazmo, I have a great tendency towards apathy and imagine much of my work will never see the light of day…soz…
+I also wrote a small work called The Twelve Apostles Stone Circle, Ilkley Moor (recently updated), before my book The Old Stones of Elmet was published, in which the internationally renowned archaeologist Prof. Aubrey Burl wrote the Foreword (I was hugely pleased!
+Huge thanks again Aubrey!).
+My most recent works have been holy wells surveys of Edinburgh, Glasgow, and a companion volume on Stirling and District is soon to be finished.
+Hopefully, before too long, I’ll get round to publishing the immense Holy Wells of West Yorkshire: the largest survey of its kind ever written.
+I have numerous other unpublished manuscripts awaiting publication – but don’t expect ‘em to appear too soon.
+Thanks to being a spazmo, I have a great tendency towards apathy and imagine much of my work will never see the light of day, Soz…

 As a result of all this, I have developed a great admiration for real natural enquirers, however mad others may deem them!
 Without such people the world would not grow, nor discoveries be made.
 Those people with spirit and energy; those who know the world beyond the object-subject dichotomy – and not depleted by the mass of psychological vampires that infest the world in which we strive to live and grow* – are the vitality behind movement and development.
 Long may they keep coming through…